 Most likely, you don’t need to be worried about bloating.
 Bloating is often a normal part of digestion and most everyone will experience it at some point.

-Bloating can be frustrating though and if you’re frequently bloated or experiencing lots of pain when you are bloated you may want to check with your doctor to confirm if your bloating could be caused by other health concerns.
+Bloating can be frustrating though and if you’re frequently bloated or experiencing lots of pain,you may want to check with your doctor to confirm if your bloating could be a sign of other health concerns.